Topological group: Isomorphism theorems

 The isomorphism theorems from ordinary group theory are not always true in the topological setting.

 This is because a bijective homomorphism need not be an isomorphism of topological groups.

 For example, a native version of the first isomorphism theorem is false for topological groups: if $f:G\to H$ is a morphism of topological groups (that is, a continuous homomorphism), it is not necessarily true that the induced homomorphism $\tilde {f}:G/\ker f\to \mathrm{Im}(f)$ is an isomorphism of topological groups; it will be a bijective, continuous homomorphism, but it will not necessarily be a homeomorphism.
 In other words, it will not necessarily admit an inverse in the category of topological groups.
+For example, consider the identity map from the set of real numbers equipped with the discrete topology to the set of real numbers equipped with the Euclidean topology.
+This is a group homomorphism, and it is continuous because any function out of a discrete space is continuous, but it is not an isomorphism of topological groups because its inverse is not continuous.

 There is a version of the first isomorphism theorem for topological groups, which may be stated as follows: if $f : G \to H$ is a continuous homomorphism, then the induced homomorphism from G/ker(f) to im(f) is an isomorphism if and only if the map f is open onto its image.

 The third isomorphism theorem, however, is true more or less verbatim for topological groups, as one may easily check.